harsh1000-hub/Plaxonic-chat-APP/README.md

 📁 " Project Folder Structure "

 🔴 1.
-Public Folder:- Below are folder inside the public folder basically public the frontendside and authentication.
+Public Folder:- Below are folder inside the public folder basically public the frontend side and authentication.
 a. auth.js file where all the authentication / validation done.
 b. auth.css file for styling the index.html file.
 c. client.js file for handling the chat functionality.